 Some suites have an in-room jacuzzi and separate dining and living rooms, while others have a private plunge pool fed with thermal water.
 Room rates start at $495 USD per night.

 Of course, Tabacon Thermal Resort and Spa has several amenities as well.
-You can find hot spring baths, saunas, massage services, luxury spa treatments, five swimming pools, and a fitness center.
+You can find hot springs (some of the best hot springs in Costa Rica), saunas, massage services, luxury spa treatments, five swimming pools, and a fitness center.

 They also house two restaurants: Los Tucanes and Ave del Paraiso serve local dishes and international gourmet cuisine.
 The menu at Los Tucanes includes salads, soups, and pasta, while the menu at Ave includes ceviches, burgers, and grilled meat.
 If you do get hungry while in town, we have lots of restaurant recommendations in La Fortuna too.